isomerpages/csc-knowledge/_digital-issue-11/The Tension of Prioritising my Work.md

-<p>We in government tend to prefer to change our operations to suit our policies, rather than changing the policies themselves to make operations simpler.
-There are many good reasons why we may not want to change a policy too readily.
-But in many cases, the policies can be unnecessarily rigid or specific.&nbsp; Over time, this can lead to tremendous inefficiency in operations.</p>

 <p>An example of this is the way we deal with security.
 We develop a complex set of rules for everyone to follow, and then we create a whole industry to check for compliance.
 It becomes easier to do an audit rather than to trust the employee.
 But there are now better ways to ensure security if we adopted a policy of trust, such as with deliberate penetration testing, for example.
 Tech companies automate a lot of their processes, even using systems to check code for vulnerabilities by default.</p>